The policy section of this document represents items which are seen as rarely-changing truths about the basic nature of the club.

 5.7.
 Requests for purchases of equipment can be initiated by the Equipment Manager or any Member.

-5.8.4.
-School Directors will inform the Equipment Manager of any rope damage or abuse, such as leader fall, excessive abrasion, or chemical exposure, etc.
+5.9.3.
+School Directors or activity leader will inform the Equipment Manager of any rope damage or abuse, such as leader fall, excessive abrasion, or chemical exposure, etc.